You can use Color Dodge in different ways. Often, it’s used in combination with Color Burn, but we’ll start with just Color Dodge.

 You’ll see that the red hair of the model really pops now.
 Also, it adds just a little bit more contrast and color to the overall image.

 But there’s a problem.
 The highlights in the model’s blouse are blown out and don’t look right.

 It’s time to protect those areas from the effect.

 Alt + Double-click on either layer thumbnail.
 In my case, the Color Dodge layer.

 Then, Alt + Click on one of the triangles of the bottom slider.
 Black will protect shadows, and white will protect highlights.

 And that’s it.
 Instant punch added to your photo!
-By double-clicking on the Solid Color layers, you can still change the colour and try out different settings.
+By double-clicking on the Solid Color layers, you can still change the color and try out different settings.